13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

-Grab a sweater with 18-20 inch sleeves for dogs weighing 12-18 pounds.
-You’ll need fabric scissors, a measuring tape, and fabric glue ($4 at craft stores).
-Measure your dog’s chest at the widest point—add 2 inches for wiggle room.
-Cut armholes 6 inches from the cuff (where your dog’s front legs go), making each hole 3 inches wide.
-The turtleneck becomes their turtleneck.
-Done.
+Get a sweater with 18-20 inch long sleeves.
+A dog that weighs 12-18 pounds will need one.
+Grab your fabric scissors, a measuring tape, and some fabric glue ($4 at the craft store).
+Measure your dog from the widest part of his chest (add 2 inches), and cut arm holes 6 inches down from the cuff (where their front legs will go).
+Each hole should be 3 inches wide.
+Now the turtleneck you’ve created is your dog’s turtleneck.

 Machine wash cold, air dry flat on towels.